-The owner could have considered other more general reward schedules, where the wage and title of one worker depended on the output of the others.
+The owner could have considered reward schedules where the wage and title of one worker depend on the output of the others.
 The most common would be a relative reward schedule in which the top $r_1$ outputs are given the highest award, the next $r_2$ the second highest and so on.
-We prove in Section 4 that our absolute scheme is better for the owner than any relative scheme.
-But there are still more general schemes we do not investigate.
+We prove in Section 4 that an optimal absolute schedule is better for the owner than any relative schedule, so we may ignore relative schedules altogether.
+But there are still more general schedules, beyond the absolute and the relative, that we do not investigate.